jtsage/FS22_ProductionInspector/README.md

   <img src="https://github.com/jtsage/FS22_ProductionInspector/raw/main/modIcon.png">
 </p>

 First I did the vehicle one.
 Then I thought it might be nice to have productions on screen too.
+Then there was an animal one, but it was too much so - BIG NEWS:

+ProductionInspector now includes AnimalInspector and the conceived, but never released SiloInspector

 ## Note about the ZIP in the repo